-The Bulgarian found the net on 66 minutes to give the Cottagers three vital points and pile further pressure on beleaguered Hammers boss Sam Allardyce.Dimitar Berbatov was the hero as Fulham claimed a vital 2-1 win against fellow Premier League struggler West Ham at Craven Cottage.
+The Bulgarian found the net on 66 minutes to give the Cottagers a vital three points and pile further pressure on beleaguered Hammers boss Sam AllardyceDimitar Berbatov marked his return to action with the winning goal as Fulham grabbed a vital victory over 10-man West Ham.

-Kevin Nolan was sent off for his second away match running when he kicked out at Fernando Amorebieta several minutes before halftime in what was miserable start to 2014 for the visitors, but a joyous one for Fulham and striker Berbatov.
+Kevin Nolan was sent off for his second away match running when he kicked out at Fernando Amorebieta several minutes before half-time in what was miserable start to 2014 for the visitors and under-fire manager Sam Allardyce, but a joyous one for Fulham and striker Berbatov.

 The 32-year-old was one of seven changes made from the side mauled 6-0 by Hull City in the Premier League on Saturday, with Adel Taarabt also making a return.

-An injury-plagued West Ham came into this contest without a recognized central defender, forcing Allardyce into six changes to the side that drew to West Brom.
+An injury-plagued West Ham came into this contest without a recognised central defender, forcing Allardyce into six changes to the side that drew to West Brom.

-Yet Rene Meulensteen's team, which has conceded more goals than any other top-flight side, was guilty of showing its own defensive frailties after just six minutes.
+Yet Rene Meulensteen's team, who have conceded more goals than any other top-flight team, were guilty of showing their own defensive frailties after just six minutes.

 A hopeful route one ball from Jussi Jaaskelainen could only be cleared as far as Diame, who duly slotted home from inside the box.

-John Arne Riise nearly leveled things just over 10 minutes later, but his crashing 25-yard drive whistled just past the post.
+John Arne Riise nearly levelled things just over 10 minutes later, but his crashing 25-yard drive whistled just past the post.